Diplodocus

 CONTINENT: North America

-Diplodocus is one of the best-known sauropod dinosaurs.
-It had the typical long neck, long tail, and stood on four pillar-like legs.
-The forelimbs were slightly shorter than the hind limbs, resulting in a largely horizontal posture.
-Diplodocus could reach up to 25 m in length, and it weighed about 15 t.
-The neck and teeth were unique among the sauropods that it lived alongside.
-This allowed them to fill separate niches by eating different types of vegetation, and avoid competing.
-Diplodocus most likely browsed at relatively low levels, as opposed to its contemporary Camarasaurus, which held its neck more vertically.
+Diplodocus is one of the best-known sauropod dinosaurs, with its long neck and tail, and pillar-like legs.
+It could reach up to 25 m in length, and it weighed about 15 t.
+Diplodocus had a horizontal posture, and most likely browsed at low levels.
+This helped to avoid competition with its contemporary Camarasaurus, which held its neck more vertically.

 Diplodocus is a sauropod.
 Sauropods are saurischian dinosaurs that had very long necks, long tails, small heads (relative to the rest of their body), and four thick, pillar-like legs.
 They are notable for the enormous sizes attained by some species, and the group includes the largest animals to have ever lived on land.
 Well-known genera include Brachiosaurus, Diplodocus, Apatosaurus and Brontosaurus.